Xulei-NL/py2flows/README.md

 # py2flows

-A control flow generator for Python that is able to generate control flow graphs and flows.
+A control flow generator for Python that is able to generate control flow graphs and corresponding flows.
 The motivation behind this project is to generate flows suitable for data flow analysis for Python.
+In my plan, an instance of a [dynamic monotone framework](https://github.com/LayneInNL/dmf) are going to be implemented upon it.

 **Caveat:** This project is still under development.
-It's better to use a release version which will be available soon. :)
+It's better to use a release version which will be available very soon. :)

 ## Supported language versions